reubenjds/Terraform-Associate-Notes/README.md

   - When needing to manage existing resources not originally created by Terraform.
   - When creation of new resources is not permitted.
   - When not in control of the initial infrastructure creation process.

+### Terraform validate

+- **Purpose**: Validates the syntax and internal consistency of Terraform configuration files.
+- **CLI Command**: `terraform validate`
+- **Scenarios**:
+  - Checking for syntax errors before running `terraform plan` or `terraform apply`.
+  - Validating configurations after making changes or updates.

+### Terraform show

+- **Purpose**: Provides a human-readable output of the Terraform state or plan file.
+- **CLI Command**: `terraform show`
+- **Scenarios**:
+  - Reviewing the current state of resources in detail.
+  - Examining the execution plan to understand changes before applying them.

+### Terraform graph

+- **Purpose**: Creates a visual representation of Terraform resources and their dependencies.
+- **CLI Command**: `terraform graph | dot -Tpng > graph.png`
+- **Scenarios**:
+  - Visualizing resource dependencies and relationships.
+  - Identifying potential circular dependencies or complex infrastructure layouts.

+### Terraform output

+- **Purpose**: Retrieves the values of output variables from the Terraform state.
+- **CLI Command**: `terraform output [NAME]`
+- **Scenarios**:
+  - Accessing the values of output variables after applying changes.
+  - Using output values for further automation or integration with other systems.

+### Terraform refresh

+- **Purpose**: Updates the Terraform state to match the real-world resources without modifying any infrastructure.
+- **CLI Command**: `terraform refresh`
+- **Scenarios**:
+  - Refreshing the state file to reflect changes made outside of Terraform.
+  - Verifying that the state file is in sync with the actual infrastructure.

+### Terraform console

+- **Purpose**: Provides an interactive console for evaluating expressions and exploring Terraform functions.
+- **CLI Command**: `terraform console`
+- **Scenarios**:
+  - Testing expressions and interpolations before using them in configurations.
+  - Exploring variable values and outputs interactively.

 ## Terraform Configuration Block